can123oz/Aml-Service/README.md

 This microservice is part of a larger system responsible for anti-money laundering (AML) transaction processing.
 It leverages robust messaging and data integrity mechanisms to ensure reliable and traceable communication through Apache Kafka.

-#### This architecture is ready to scale horizontally, allowing multiple instances of the service to run concurrently while safely coordinating through database-level locking and Kafka partitioning.
+#### This service is ready to scale horizontally, allowing multiple instances of the service to run concurrently while safely coordinating through database-level locking and Kafka partitioning.

 ---